Mungo National Park: History

 The area that in 1979 was declared a National Park is the traditional land of the Barkindji, Ngiyampaa and Mutthi Mutthi.
 These original inhabitants were driven off by European squatters for their sheep farming in the 1840s, a remnant of which is the 45m woodshed, constructed from Murray pine in 1869 by Chinese labourers.
-The indigenous who survived the seizure of their homeland, and European-introduced diseases, were moved to a mission at Balranald.
+The Aboriginal people who survived the seizure of their homeland, and European-introduced diseases, were moved to a mission at Balranald.
 Mungo sheep station (15,700 ha.) was subdivided from Gol-Gol holdings after WWI for returned soldiers, the Cameron Brothers, who named it after St Mungo’s Church in Scotland.
 The station lease included the eastern lake lunette, while a small section at the southern end was covered by Jounli station.

 Features and location

 The central feature of Mungo National Park is Lake Mungo, the second largest of the ancient dry lakes.
-The Mungo National Park is noted for the archaeological remains discovered in the park the remains of Mungo Man, the oldest human remains discovered in Australia, and Mungo Lady, the oldest known human to have been ritually cremated.
-They were buried on the shore of Lake Mungo, beneath the 'Walls of China', a series of lunettes on the South eastern edge of the lake.
+The Mungo National Park is noted for the archaeological remains discovered in the park: the remains of Mungo Man, the oldest human remains discovered in Australia, and Mungo Lady, the oldest known human to have been ritually cremated.
+They were buried on the shore of Lake Mungo, beneath the "Walls of China", a series of lunettes on the south eastern edge of the lake.

 The park has a visitor centre near the old Mungo woolshed and the entrance to the park.
 A 70 km signposted circular vehicle track goes past the Walls of China and around the lakes.
 The Shearers' Quarters provides paid bunk accommodation.
 Camping and park access fees may be paid at the visitor centre.

 Mungo National Park was acquired for the National Reserve System in 1979 by the Foundation for National Parks and Wildlife.
 This organisation fundraised the $101,000 required to purchase the property.
 The Foundation also funded a resident archaeologist to work on the site from 1979 to 1983.
 With funds donated by Dick Smith, the Foundation established the Mungo Visitors Centre and Laboratory in 1983.
 With further sponsorship from BHP, the Foundation implemented the Mungo National Park 60 km long guided vehicle drive in 1990.
 As of 2010, the Foundation put together a prospectus to create a new Centre at Mungo for education and research.
 Glenn Murcutt, an Australian architect and winner of the 2002 Pritzker Prize and 2009 AIA Gold Medal, along with Wendy Lewin, were scheduled to design the building.